 Traffic traces in this dataset are anonymized using CryptoPan prefix-preserving anonymization.
 All traces in this dataset are anonymized with the same key.
 In addition, the payload has been removed from all packets.

-We are aware that some data in this dataset contains more then trivial amounts of packet loss; this has especially been an issue for equinix-chicago direction B. Due to the way the monitoring equipment is set up the synchronization between directions we don't know how well-aligned both directions of a single link are.
-We plan to provide more metadata on synchronization between directions and packet loss in the traces in the near future.
+We are aware that some data in this dataset contains more then trivial amounts of packet loss; this has especially been an issue for equinix-chicago direction B. Due to the way the monitoring equipment is set up the synchronization between directions we don't know how well-aligned both directions of a single link are for the equinix-chicago setup.
+More information on this in the README file in the dataset.

 CAIDA makes near-realtime traffic reports available from its passive monitors.